-Naturally, Downtown is where you’ll find the finest restaurants in Toronto.
-This is where all the chefs’ creative ideas meet, mingle, and exquisite cuisine is born.
-If you love food, are looking for a romantic date idea, celebrating a special occasion or simply want to know what’s good in Toronto – these are downtown Toronto restaurants are our favourites.
+Naturally, Downtown is where you’ll find the finest restaurants in Toronto where the city’s most experienced chefs come to leave their mark.
+If you love food, are looking for a romantic date idea, celebrating a special occasion or simply want to know what’s good in Toronto – these downtown Toronto restaurants are our favourites.
 From high-end to simply good, the culinary scene in Downtown Toronto is yours to discover (just make a reservation!)

 Not sure where to hang out in the afternoon?
 Or maybe want to know about the best late night activities?
-Also check our Ossington Avenue Best Restaurants & Bars to go try and Read all about what to do in Downtown Toronto!
+Check out these Ossington Avenue Restaurants & Bars and read all about What to Do in Downtown Toronto!
 And for even more inspiration, here’s 40+ More Amazing Things to Do in Toronto for Summer 2019.

 Momofuku is not just one restaurant, it’s a glass cube full of culinary delights.
 Plus, it’s just across the street from The Four Seasons Centre for the Performing Arts – another glass cube!
 On the ground floor is Momofuku’s most popular option – Noodle Bar – which serves up an ever-changing ramen menu, steamed buns and large format Fried Chicken meals, even offering caviar options.
 Next, on the 2nd floor you’ll find Milk Bar, a little shop with cookies, cakes, truffles and other sweet delights.
 Finally, on the third floor is their new venture Kōjin, which emphasizes using local meat and produce in its menu items.